premail/premail/README.md

 # Features

-- MJML-standard bulletproof code that will look its best across all email clients, reduced to the smallest possible size.
+- MJMLv4-standard bulletproof code that will look its best across all email clients, reduced to the smallest possible size.
 CSS is inlined and HTML is minified as with all MJML, but we also add some extra checks, for instance, to make sure emojis are properly escaped and the file size doesn't hit Gmail's